Dan551Mizrahi/DatasetsTreewidth/README.md

 * `treewidth.py`:
     * Contains functions to estimate the treewidth of a graph using the minimum fill-in (`calculate_treewidth_min_fill_in`) and minimum degree (`calculate_treewidth_min_degree`) heuristics.
     * Uses the `networkx` library's approximation algorithms for treewidth.
+    * Because the calculations can be long, we added time limit parameter to the functions.
 * `runOnFolder.py`:
     * Provides the `check_treewidth_of_files_in_folder` function.
+    * There is a default time limit of 3600 seconds (1 hour) for each hypergraph.
+You can easily change this parameter in the function call.
     * This function iterates through all `.dat` files in a specified folder, reads each hypergraph, calculates its treewidth using both heuristics, and stores the results in a dictionary.
 * `main.py`:
     * The main script to run the treewidth calculations.